Cookie Consent

 Meet the team!

-We are a UK-based student-led team, with a keen interest in drone building and aeronautics.
-As commercial drone technologies get more complex, the line between hobby and professional capabilities is blurring.
-By pushing the limits of these technologies to achieve new goals, we aim to inspire prospective engineers to do the same.
+We are a UK team of aerospace engineering graduates, with a keen interest in drone building and aeronautics.
+We are all volunteers and the project is non-profit.
+By pushing the limits of drone technologies to achieve new goals, we aim to inspire prospective engineers to do the same.

 Design

-A sponsorship from leading UK drone producer, Callen-Lenz, gave the team access to funding, a wealth of technical expertise and support in the logistics planning, which has been invaluable as the design goes from paper to reality.
-Moreover, Siemens has lent their suite of mechanical analysis software enabling fast and accurate characterisation of the aircraft’s aerodynamic and structural performance.
-The team recently welcomed Safran Electrical & Power onboard, lending their expertise as a leading supplier of aircraft systems to support and fund seven master’s projects de-risking critical aircraft subsystems.
+A sponsorship from Callen-Lenz gave the team access to funding and support in the logistics planning.
+Moreover, Siemens lent their suite of mechanical analysis software enabling fast and accurate characterisation of the aircraft’s aerodynamic and structural performance.
+The team also welcomed Safran Electrical & Power onboard, funding six master’s projects to de-risk critical aircraft subsystems.